extrapixel/gif-animation/README.md

 black pixels in your gif file will be transparent.

 #### void setQuality(int qualtiy)
 Sets the quality of the color quantization process.
 GIF only supports 256 indexed colors per frame.
 So, the colors that come in your images need to be reduced to a set of 256 colors.
-The quality of this process can be set using this method (or by instantiating the GifMaker object wiht the respective constructor).
+The quality of this process can be set using this method (or by instantiating the GifMaker object with the respective constructor).
 Default is 10 and seems to produce good results.
-Higher qualities will cause the qantization process to be more expensive in terms of cpu-usage.
+Higher qualities will cause the quantization process to be more expensive in terms of cpu-usage.

 #### void setSize(int width, int height)
 Sets the size of the new GIF file.
 If this method is not invoked, the image dimensions of the first added frame will be the size of the GIF.

 #### void setRepeat(int count)
 Sets the repeat setting in the GIF file.
-GIF renderers like webbrowsers should respect this setting and loop the animation that many times before stopping.
+GIF renderers like web browsers should respect this setting and loop the animation that many times before stopping.
 Default is 1.
 0 means endless loop.

 #### void addFrame()
 Adds the current sketch window content as a new gif frame.